-- More than >1% of Management Agent's portfolio currently subject to an unresolved Form 8823, "Low Income Housing Tax Credit Agencies Report of Noncompliance" or Regulatory Non-compliance matters; - 2.
+- More than 1% of Management Agent's portfolio is currently subject to an unresolved Form 8823, "Low Income Housing Tax Credit Agencies Report of Noncompliance" or Regulatory Non-compliance matters; - 2.
 An average REAC score of seventy-nine (79) or below; or - 3.
-The average vacancy loss for five (5) or more properties housing the same type of residents (e.g., family, elderly) in the Delaware portfolio is 7% or more.
+The average vacancy loss for five (5) or more properties housing the same type of residents (e.g., family, elderly) in the Delaware portfolio is 7% or more. - 4.
+If Management Agent's portfolio contains 811 contracts, if < 30% of units under contract are filled with qualified tenants.